-Constant Weight No-Fins Apnea (CWT): Swimming vertically to depth and back underwater without the aid of fins striving for a depth goal.
+Constant Weight No-Fins Apnea (CNF): Swimming vertically to depth and back underwater without the aid of fins striving for a depth goal.

 Free Immersion (FIM): Diving vertically to depth and back underwater by pulling yourself down a line and striving for a depth goal.

 Variable Weight Apnea (VWT): Diving vertically to depth with the use of weight, then swimming back up or using a line and pulling yourself to the surface.
 Again, the goal is depth.

 The short answer to this question is everywhere there is water!
 But, in Colorado we are limited in the places we can find water deep and safe enough to truly practice freediving, so we travel to gain these depths and find fun places to practice our sport.

 At Denver Divers we primarily carry Mares and Seac freediving equipment, but can order almost any product you seek, and are continually looking for the best in the industry to carry at our store.